German, Minor

 • Your other major is in one of the numerous other fields in which knowledge of the German language and culture is advantageous, such as Comparative Literature, Philosophy, History, or Political Science.

-• You are considering an academic or professional career requiring knowledge of a foreign language and critical thinking skills.
+• You are considering an academic or professional career requiring knowledge of a world language and critical thinking skills.

 Program Requirements